ickybodclay/adventurebot/README.md

 `!!abredo` - regenerate the last response (only valid during generate round)

+`!!abnext` - skip the countdown and advance to the next round

 ## Endpoints

 Hular Hoops Bot provides optional endpoint to hook into for setting up stream labels or whatever!